Andy Bernard: Season 9 (2012–2013)

 Andy sails away in The Bahamas with his brother Walter (played by Josh Groban) in episode 6, not returning until episode 15.
 Neglected, Erin eventually breaks up with him for her new interest, Pete (played by Jake Lacy).
 Amid deteriorating relationships with her and the rest of the office, Andy pays talent agent Carla to help him pursue his dream of stardom in episode 19, and successfully gets himself fired in episode 21.
-In the series finale set one year later, Andy has found a job at Cornell University's Admissions Office, although he has found some fame after his behavior in a singing competition reality TV show was parodied on Saturday Night Live.
+In the series finale set one year later, Andy has found a job at Cornell University's Admissions Office, although he has found some fame after his tantrum in a singing competition reality TV show was parodied on Saturday Night Live.
 Andy exits the show with the quote to the camera: "I wish there was a way to know you're in the good old days before you've left them."

-Behind-the-scenes
+Behind the scenes

 The character is named after American economist Andrew Bernard, professor of international economics at the Tuck School of Business at Dartmouth College.
 While Andy was initially meant as a temporary character in season 3 of The Office, the character "grew" on Greg Daniels and the writers, and they decided to have Andy return to the office from anger management and become a permanent character.

 Reception

 Initially considered an abrasive addition to the show, Andy Bernard later became a fan favorite due to his character development throughout the series.
-Fans reportedly did not enjoy Andy's arc in the final season, which saw him revert to his worst tendencies showed in earlier seasons and treat his co-workers poorly, with some commentators wondering if the show's writers did not know what to do with the character.
+Fans reportedly did not enjoy Andy's arc in the final season, which saw him revert to his worst tendencies shown in earlier seasons and treat his co-workers poorly, with some commentators wondering if the show's writers did not know what to do with the character.

 Andy was named one of the most annoying TV characters of 2011 by Vulture.
 Nerve ranked him the second funniest character in the series, behind only Michael Scott.
 During the final season, Alan Sepinwall of Uproxx described Andy's personality as a "malevolent version of Michael Scott", while Erik Adams of The A.V.
 Club wrote that "no amount of last-minute humanizing can win the audience back to [Andy's] side".